By History And Culture Media

 Sources

-Procopius, History of the Wars
+Procopius, Wars

 Constantinople, https://en.wikipedia.org/wiki/Constantinople, 4/21/2024